 She is Me - soul encounter & mythopoetic identity

 Within this soulful journey, some are blessed to have a conscious, luminous, life-shaking encounter with their soul-self, what Bill Plotkin calls a soul encounter (1).
-Plotkin describes a soul encounter as an experience of one or more aspects of the essence that you were born with.
+Plotkin describes a soul encounter as an experience that reveals one or more aspects of the essence that you were born with.
 A soul encounter is deeply experienced, yet symbolic, for the language of soul is based on image and metaphor.
 A soul encounter is seen, felt, heard, intuited, dreamed or envisioned.

 Through these revelatory encounters, we meet a self much deeper than personality, an essential core self, the soul.
 This is at one end of a continuum of spirit and soul.
-Whereas spiritual experience connects us with a transpersonal, universal essence of self, the soul is the essence of the wild, exquisitely unique individual self, with an ecological niche or place of belonging in the web of life.
+Whereas spiritual experience connects us with a transpersonal, universal essence of self, the soul is the essence of the wild, exquisitely unique individual self, with a psycho-ecological niche or place of belonging in the web of life.
 The soul carries the ego-self or small self throughout our lives, like a star wrapping us in the luminous cloak of who we truly are.
 The soul also carries our unique soul powers, essence, values, ways of knowing and being, and soul gifts.
 The soul knows the deepest significance and purpose of our individual lives, what Michael Meade describes as our unique genius, the gifts that only we can give to the world.

-Sadly, in the modern world, most people never come to know their soul- self.
+Sadly, in the modern world, most people never come to know their soul-self.
 What makes soul encounter rare?
 Firstly, it requires a lot of healing, wholing and souling practice to sustain a conversation with soul, which creates the ground for soul encounter.
-We need to do the inner work.
-This includes the hard work of exploring the narratives, beliefs, choices and behaviours that we have been enacting, possibly unconsciously, that no longer serve us.
-Conditioned beliefs, often stemming from childhood, underlie our inner protectors, parts of ourselves who behave in ways to protect the ego-self.
+Souling includes developing an intimate and ongoing practice of connection with nature’s beings and elements, to evoke ecological awakening, that helps us move beyond the ego-mind and discover our place within the web of life.
+We also need to explore the conditioned beliefs, often stemming from childhood, that underlie our inner protectors, parts of ourselves who behave in ways to protect the ego-self.
 Inner protectors can veil the full expression of our deeper self.
-Soul work includes getting to know our conditioned self more intimately, with kindness and clarity, so that we can hold the hand of our limited self, and bravely take steps on the soul path.
+Soul work includes getting to know our conditioned self more intimately, with kindness and clarity, so that we can hold the hand of our limited self, and bravely take steps toward our deeper soul-self.

-A word about the struggles of the middleworld.
+A word about the struggles of the middleworld or everyday life.
 Whatever is emergent in the individual’s middleworld life can also be a powerful gateway to soul - yet it is often dismissed.
 Middleworld struggles might include: despair and frustration from unfulfilling work; chronic illness or health conditions; the resurfacing of childhood trauma; grief and loss; shame and a sense of unworthiness; relationship endings or difficulties; loneliness and isolation - and the list goes on.
 When we sit with, feel deeply, inquire into and intuit the meaning, role, source and the ‘underneath’ of these life challenges, we are usually returned to either our conditioned self, or our soul-self or, most likely, both.
 These middleworld challenges can seem external but underlying them are almost always narratives of our wounded parts.
 If we are returned to our conditioned self, we have the opportunity to understand our limited self more deeply.
 When we turn to these wounded parts and conditioned narratives, we may make the remarkable discovery that the way we have been wounded is itself a potent gateway leading into our soul’s unique ways of being and soul gifts.

 I will give some examples of middleworld gateways from my own soul journey.
 This will appear like a neat journey, because I am summarising extensive inner work done over 30 years.
 In fact the journey is meandering and messy, like all deep journeys are!